NordicSemiconductor/zcbor/README.md

 `ZCBOR_ASSERTS`           | Enable asserts (`zcbor_assert()`).
 When they fail, the assert statements instruct the current function to return a `ZCBOR_ERR_ASSERTION` error.
 If `ZCBOR_VERBOSE` is enabled, a message is printed.
 `ZCBOR_STOP_ON_ERROR`     | Enable the `stop_on_error` functionality.
 This makes all functions abort their execution if called when an error has already happened.
 `ZCBOR_BIG_ENDIAN`        | All decoded values are returned as big-endian.
 The default is little-endian.
+`ZCBOR_MAP_SMART_SEARCH`  | Applies to decoding of unordered maps.
+When enabled, a flag is kept for each element in an array, ensuring it is not processed twice.
+If disabled, a count is kept for map as a whole.
+Enabling increases code size and memory usage, and requires the state variable to possess the memory necessary for the flags.

 Python script and module